mimoo/wiitop/README.md

 ## Preface

 Wiitop was a tournament script created around 2005 I think.
-It used to be translated in 7 different languages and was used by something like 7000 different organizations on irc and irl.
+It used to be translated in 8 different languages (see old languages.php) and was used by something like 7000 different organizations on irc and irl.

 But anyway, I remade the project to learn CodeIgniter and Sass and Zurb Foundation and...
 I made a mess.
 And I stopped being interested in the project and I moved on.
 And now wiitop.net is down and people are asking me for the script so this is a start...
 I pushed the entire source code.